afeld/computing-in-context/index.md

 Reading should be completed before the lab session that week (Friday).
 For example: [Week 8 reading](week_8.md) should be completed before [Lab 8](lab_8_guide.md).

-Labs are structured, while Projects are more open-ended.
-Neither are meant to be easy.

 See also: [Academic Calendar](https://www.registrar.columbia.edu/event/academic-calendar?acfy=49&acterm=6&acschool=18&keys=&field_event_type1_tid%5B%5D=21&field_event_type1_tid%5B%5D=22&field_event_type1_tid%5B%5D=23)

 ## Communications